Insomnia Treatment at Home: How the Japanese Do It?

 3. Minimalist Bedrooms

-- Futons: These lightweight, foldable mattresses are perfect for you.
-They’re easy to store when not in use, making your space feel more open.
+• Futons: These lightweight, foldable mattresses are perfect for you.
+The storage solution lets you keep these items when they are not in use, freeing up space.

 4. Pre-Sleep Rituals